IBMStreams/streamsx.kafka/_docs/203-user_usecases_consumergroup.md

 * Consistent region: Supported (periodic only)
 * Checkpointing via `config checkpoint`: Supported, but ignored.
 The operator does not save any data.

-When the operator is used in a consistent region, at least once processing through the Streams application is guaranteed.
+When the operator is used in a consistent region, at-least-once processing through the Streams application is guaranteed.
 Without a consistent region, tuples can get lost within the Streams application when a PE restarts.

 # Operator configuration